 2001 - The United Nations adopts Guidelines aimed at creating a supportive environment for the development of co-operatives.

-2002 - The ICA adopts ILO Recommendation on the Promotion of Cooperatives, 2002 (R.193).
+2002 - The Alliance adopts ILO Recommendation on the Promotion of Cooperatives, 2002 (R.193).
 Further information available here.

-2003 - ICA adopts new ICA Rules and Standing Orders at its General Assembly in Oslo (Norway).
+2003 - The Alliance adopts new Rules and Standing Orders at its General Assembly in Oslo (Norway).

-2009 - ICA elects its first woman President, Dame Pauline Green.
+2009 - The Alliance elects its first woman President, Dame Pauline Green.

 2012 - United Nations International Year of Co-operatives

-For a more detailed list of important dates in the history of the ICA click to download the factsheet below.
+For a more detailed list of important dates in the history of the Alliance click to download the factsheet below.